B.C. Highway Flood Recovery Projects - Canal Road Dip Slide - Pender Island

 Drivers are reminded to drive for the conditions, observe construction-zone speed limits and follow the direction of traffic-control signs and personnel.
 Plan for delays along this route throughout the project:

-- Night works anticipated to begin on November 13, 2024 – Expect low impact construction noise during night shifts
+• Night works in place – Expect low impact construction noise during night shifts

 The work will increase the road's resiliency during future extreme rainfalls, helping to keep Pender Island residents safe and connected.
 The work will include: